ZewoGraveyard/rest-with-zewo/01-introducing-zewo.md

   sections.
 Everything runs on the same thread, so it is easier to design your code.

+- You standardize communications between coroutines by using channels.
+A channel is a very powerful tool that let you exchange data between coroutines easily and reliably.

 Well, its enough for now.
-Let's start working.
+Let's start doing some work.

 ## Setting things up

 Let's setup our development environment.
 You will need the following software:

-- GIT, for source control;
+- GIT, for source control and package management.
+Nowadays, every single developer uses it.
+But it is good to remind you to get it, if you don't already have it.

-- Swift compiler and command line tools.
+- Swift compiler and command line tools;

+- Swiftenv, a very interesting tool to manage different versions of swift;

+- A command line like _bash_ or _zsh_.
+This comes bundled with your operating system.

+You can find detailed information on both Swift official web site and in swiftenv web site.
+Refer to the end of this chapter in order to see the referenced sites.

 ### Installing for macOS